RAFP: Identifying LLM Lineages via Rare-Region Fingerprints

-This paper presents work whose goal is to advance the field of fingerprinting LLM.
-Technically, RoFL serves as a robust method to identify and track the origin of specific models involved in generating particular texts.
+Technically, \sys serves as a robust method to identify and track the origin of specific models involved in generating particular texts.
 This capability enhances models' transparency, aids in attributing content to its source, and can deter the misuse of LLMs.

 Ethically, fingerprinting LLM might raise concerns about surveillance and privacy.
 It requires carefully weighing the need for security and accountability against the risk of violating users' privacy rights.
 By allowing the identification of downstream models' origins, there is a risk that this capability could be exploited for surveillance and monitoring, potentially resulting in limiting the right of users on using public models or the suppression of free speech.